diana-perales/diana-perales.github.io/aboutme.md

 If you explore fecal matter in a microscope (with the guidance of a veterinarian!) you might also stumble into the world of parasites, in this case nematodes!

-I have the following qualities:

-- I rock a great mustache
-- I'm extremely loyal to my family

 What else do you need?